 While many may understand compound interest, very few appreciate the decompounding effect of inflation on their money.
 What compound interest gives, inflation takes away.
 To put it another way, inflation is effectively the reverse - it's like decompound interest.
 Since each year's inflation occurs on top of the previous year's inflation, it means that the effect is just like that of compound interest.

 We all remember what things used to cost in the past - how someone earning Rs 10,000 a month was comfortably middle class 30 years ago.
 However, it's very hard for us to extend such extrapolations into the future.
 People think in nominal terms and the future impact of inflation is awfully hard to internalise.
 The real solution to this is that we should become a low-inflation economy, but since that's clearly not on the agenda, savers should always adjust for inflation.
-If today Rs 2 crore sounds like the kind of money you'll want 20 years from now, then you'll actually need to have about Rs 10 crore.
-If you work backwards from there, you'll need to save about Rs 1.7 lakh a month if the returns are 8 per cent.
-And if the returns are 10 per cent, then you will need to save a lot less - Rs 1.3 lakh a month.
+If today Rs 2 crore sounds like the kind of money you'll want 20 years from now, then you might actually need to have about Rs 6.5 crore, assuming an inflation of 6 per cent.
+If you work backwards from there, you'll need to save about Rs 1.41 lakh a month if the returns expected are also 6 per cent.
+And if the expected returns are 9 per cent, then you will need to save a lot less - about Rs 1 lakh a month.

 Think carefully about this.
-People who are relying on deposit-type savings which yield very little real (above inflation rate) rates of return need to save a lot more in order to avoid old-age hardship.
-All of us who don't have some inherently inflation-adjusted old-age income (like rentable property) need to understand this maths and act upon it before it's too late.
+People who are relying on deposit-type savings which yield very little real rates of return (i.e. above inflation rate), need to save a lot more in order to avoid old-age hardship.
+All of us who don't have some inherently inflation-adjusted old-age income (like rentable property) need to understand this math and act upon it before it's too late.
 This may not look urgent - you can always postpone it to another day - but it's definitely more important than whatever else you are planning to do next weekend.